SuLab/Applied-Bioinformatics/Configuration.md

+# Configuration: Complete the following one week before class ~1 hr
+#### Contact Instructors and TAs for any obstacles encountered -- do this via course Slack channel access > email
-This file contains instructions for how to install R and jupyter on your computer.
-Instructions are provided for Windows 10 and MacOS.
-If you do not have access to a Windows 10 or MacOS computer, contact the course instructors.
+This file contains instructions for how to install terminal (for command line), jupyter notebook (as part of anaconda, which includes python 3), and R (as well as the R kernel for jupyter notebook) on your personal computer.
+Instructions are provided based on MacOS or Windows 10.
+If you do not have access to a MacOS or Windows 10 computer, contact the course instructors.

-## Mac
+## Mac OS *note to scroll to bottom after completing steps 1-5 ['Confirm installations']

 ### 1. install python3 and jupyter using anaconda
 * follow installation instructions for python3.6 at https://www.anaconda.com/download#macos <br><br>